 The Mountain Meadows Massacre has been described by historians as "the most hideous example of the human cost exacted by religious fanaticism in American history until 9/11."

-There were 120 settlers camped in southern Utah on Sept.
-7, 1857, the day the Mountain Meadows Massacre began.
-Most of them were en route from Arkansas to California and were assured by a friendly Mormon leader that this spot in the Mountain Meadows of Utah would be a safe space for them to camp.
+There were 120 settlers camped in southern Utah on September 7, 1857, the day the Mountain Meadows Massacre began.
+Most of them were en route from Arkansas to California and were assured by a friendly Mormon leader that this spot in the Mountain Meadows of Utah would be a safe space for them to rest.

 But not a single one of them would make it out of that field alive.
 Within five days, women and children alike would be slaughtered.
 Only a handful had been awake when the gunfire began, but the settlers acted fast.

 They arranged their wagons into a protective circle against the onslaught that would go on for five days.
 Their attackers appeared to be Native Americans, all with painted faces.
 But even amidst all of that chaos, a few of those doomed settlers got a good look at the men trying to kill them: they weren’t hostile Native Americans, they were white men.